Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 > All mappings can be found in the [adyen-events.json](./../resources/adyen-events.json) file.

-After finding a mapping the notification module will find a proper payment on a commercetools project.
+After finding a mapping the notification module will find a matching payment on a commercetools project.
+To find the matching payment, `merchantReference` field from the notification is used to find a payment by key and `pspReference` field from the notification is used to find a transaction by its interactionId.

-If there is no transaction on the payment with the received `transactionType` the notification module will create a transaction with the received `transactionType` and `transactionState`.
+If there is no transaction on the payment found, the notification module will create a new transaction with the received `transactionType` and `transactionState`.
 Otherwise, it will update the existing transaction with a new `transactionState`.

 Received notification will be stored on the [interfaceInteraction](https://docs.commercetools.com/http-api-projects-payments#add-interfaceinteraction) of the payment.
-If the mapping for the received notification not found then payment will be updated only with a new `interfaceInteraction`.
+If the mapping for the received notification is not found then payment will be updated only with a new `interfaceInteraction`.
-If payment not found then the notification will be skipped from processing.
+If payment is not found then the notification will be skipped from processing.

 ## Test and go live
 Before you go live please follow the official Adyen [go-live checklist](https://docs.adyen.com/development-resources/webhooks#test-and-go-live).